ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 post_type: blog-post
 published: true
 published_on: 5/27/2026
-title: A Double Shot of DuckDB
+title: "A Double Shot of DuckDB: Vector Similarity Search and Quack"
 ---

 ## Overview